What Is Diabetic Eye Care?

 How Are Diabetic Eye Conditions Managed?

-At Bentz Eye Center, our knowledgeable and compassionate team of ophthalmologists performs diabetic eye exams to detect any structural issues.
-We will perform a series of diagnostic assessments to review your ocular health, provide treatment options, and decrease the chances of vision loss.
+At Bentz Eye Center, our knowledgeable and compassionate team of ophthalmologists and doctors for diabetic retinopathy performs diabetic eye exams to detect any structural issues.
+During our eye check-up for a diabetic patient, we will perform a series of diagnostic assessments to review your ocular health, provide treatment options, and decrease the chances of vision loss.
 Often, patients need their eyes dilated with specialized eye drops to look at the vessels and retina closely.
 You may also require a tonometry evaluation to measure your intraocular pressure (eyes' blood pressure).
 With a tonometry test, we can detect if you have glaucoma and provide treatment for it.
 Depending on your diabetic eye condition, you may need medications, eye injections, laser procedures, or other options.
 All patients receive a detailed treatment plan that outlines the strategy for managing their condition.

 Plan Your Procedure